chartjs/chartjs-plugin-annotation/docs/guide/types/label.md

 ## Configuration

-The following options are available for text annotations.
+The following options are available for label annotations.

 | Name | Type | [Scriptable](../options#scriptable-options) | Default
 | ---- | ---- | :----: | ----